peter-mouland/web-caddy/README.md

 ## Creating a New Component

 1. Create a repository on github
-2. `component new`
+2. Run `component new` and follow on-screen instructions
-3. Run `component serve` in your component's directory, stick a fork in it - you're done.
+3. Run `component serve` in your component's directory.

-Once the above is complete should have the conventional directory structure as well as the useful gulp tasks.
+4. Run `component test` to test your code!

 ### Generated Directory Structure